My business is Franchises. Ratings. Success stories. Ideas. Work and education

 WiMAX

-Satellite Internet at the cottage
+Satellite Internet at the dacha

 Features of one-way satellite Internet

-Two way satellite internet
+Two-way satellite internet

-Features of tariffication of satellite access
+Features of satellite access tariffication

 Mobile Internet

-But don't forget about Sky Link.
+But we shouldn’t forget about “Sky Link”.
 For remote areas, this operator offers the most extensive coverage.
-And let the technology be outdated, but its capabilities are enough for a maximum of 3 Mbps.
+And even if the technology is outdated, its capabilities are enough for a maximum of 3 Mbit.
 It's better if there is nothing.

 About choosing an operator

-Features of the distribution of mobile Internet
+Features of mobile Internet distribution

 What to choose?